 CMS hosting category

 Depending on your needs, you should know various CMS hosting categories before choosing.
-The three hosting plans are as follows:
+The three server hosting plans are as follows:

 - Shared hosting